 8. Experience fine dining in Oaxaca--

-When we travel, we like to balance our trips culinary life with a mixture of street food, fine dining and everything in between!
-After Experiencing a handful of fine dining restaurants from the Yucatan, to Mexico City, Puebla and Oaxaca our favorite fine dining city was Oaxaca!
-We fell in love with 3 awesome places that gave us 5 star treatment through our entire dinning process.
+When we travel, we like to balance our trips culinary life with a mixture of street food and fine dining.
+After Experiencing a handful of fine dining restaurants from the Yucatan to Mexico City, Puebla, and Oaxaca, our favorite fine dining city was Oaxaca!
+We fell in love with three fantastic places that gave us 5-star treatment through our entire dining process.
 From the moment we were greeted at the door to the moment we left the room, they never dropped the ball!
-Note: This top 3 list is not in order of ranking but in order of visit.
-Truth is these 3 spots were so amazing we couldn't decide which one was our favorite.
+Note: This top 3 list is not in order of ranking but order of visit.
+The truth is these three spots were so amazing we couldn't decide which one was our favorite.
 That hardly ever happens, so try to visit all 3 :)

 9. Visit a Tequila / Mezcal distillery --

 What's the difference between Tequila and Mezcal?
-Tequila can only be made from one agave plant (blue agave) while Mezcal can be produced from any wild agave plant.
-If you're a Tequila or Mezcal lover I highly recommend visiting a distillery.
-By visiting you get to learn the process in which Mezcal is produced plus you get to try so many different rare batches that are only sold locally!
-It takes 8 to 35 years for an agave plant to fully mature, so the process of Tequila and Mezcal making can be lengthy specially if it's an aged one.
-Most Mezcal is made in Oaxaca and not all Mezcal / Tequila is Exported...
+Tequila can only be made from one agave plant (blue agave), while Mezcal can be produced from any wild agave plant.
+If you're a Tequila or Mezcal lover, I highly recommend visiting a distillery.
+By visiting, you get to learn the process in which Mezcal is produced, plus you get to try so many different rare batches that are only sold locally!
+It takes 8 to 35 years for an agave plant to fully mature, so the process of Tequila and Mezcal making can be lengthy, especially if it's an aged one.
+Most Mezcal is made in Oaxaca, and not all Mezcal/Tequila is Exported.
 They keep the best batches in Mexico since it's so hard to produce and serve it locally.

-This is my personal favorite Top Ten Things I did during my stay in Central Mexico.
-Have a favorite thing to do I did not mention? leave a comment below! ...till next time!
+These were my personal favorite Top Ten Things I did during my stay in Central Mexico.
+Have a favorite thing to-do I did not mention? leave a comment below!